decatur/gridchen/README.md

 Ctrl+V          	| Paste clipboard into selected cells Ctrl+X          	| Cut
 F2              	| Enter edit mode; In input or edit mode, toggle between input and edit.
+Alt+F1              | Open a modal chart of the selection.
 ~~Shift+F10~~       | Display context menu (GridChen politely does not alter the right mouse click or oncontextmenu event) Backspace       	| In input or edit mode, deletes one character to the left Delete          	| In input or edit mode, deletes one character to the right